Big White Ski Resort

 Big White Ski Resort, simply known as Big White, is a ski resort located 56 km southeast of Kelowna in the Southern Interior of British Columbia.
 It is located on Big White Mountain, the highest summit in the Okanagan Highland, an upland area between the Monashee Mountains and the Okanagan Valley.
 Big White is the fourth largest resort in British Columbia, after Whistler-Blackcomb, Sun Peaks, and Silver Star.
-In 2019, Big White was nominated as the third-best ski resort in Canada by Snowpak.

 The mountain summit is 2319 m tall with a vertical drop of 777 m, serviced by 16 lifts.
 The mountain receives 750 cm of annual snowfall.
-It has 2765 acre of overall skiable terrain.
+It has 2,834 acre of overall skiable terrain.
 With 38 acre of night skiing, Big White has western Canada's largest resort night skiing area.
 It has a central village classified as a designated place by Statistics Canada, which contains a significant retail area as well as multiple accommodations.
 The village is 1755 m above sea level.